 I also remember my mom, at my request, teaching us for a Young Women’s activity about how to make a meal when our mom was sick.
 So she taught us how to make chicken noodle soup and blueberry muffins.
 Some girls didn’t want to get their hands goopy in breaking down the chicken, but I never minded.
 Plus, you get to sneak lots of pieces of chicken yourself.
 I’ve made this soup so many times in my life, and I look forward to making it with my girls.

-If you’re making this gluten free, make sure to use Members Mark Chicken Base from Sam’s Club instead of bouillon cubes.
+If you’re making this gluten free, make sure to use Members Mark Chicken Base from Sam’s Club or Better Than Bouillon instead of bouillon cubes.
 And I generally cook the noodles separately and add them in after because gluten free noodles tend to fall apart in soup.
 So the smallest amount of time the noodles can be in the soup, the better.

 Chicken Noodle Soup